Azure/azure-cosmos-dotnet-v3/Microsoft.Azure.Cosmos.Samples/Usage/AzureFunctions/README.md

 ## Run

-Before running the application you need fill out `EndPointUrl` and `AuthorizationKey` params in the [AppSettings.json](AppSettings.json)
+Before running the application you need fill out `EndpointUrl` and `AuthorizationKey` params in the [AppSettings.json](AppSettings.json)

 ```PowerShell
 dotnet run